Who We Serve

 350 members and their families receive counseling services annually

-A Place Called Home recognizes the specific challenges our members face as they mature through their teenage years into adulthood.
-APCH provides hundreds of teens and young adults positive alternatives and a robust support network they can rely on.
+A Place Called Home understands the challenges our members face as they mature through their teenage years into adulthood.
+We provide a robust support network they can rely on.

 Year-round programming includes academic tutoring, counseling and life skills, vocational training, college preparation and scholarships, sports, art, music, nutrition and community service.

-Bridge to the Future is a program devoted to supporting teens in realizing their academic potential, training to compete in the job market, and building relationships with peers in a safe, constructive environment.
-For young people in the foster system, justice system, and without stable homes, RISE at APCH and Bridge to the Future work together to help those at most risk re-enter school, get counseling and engage as the authors of their own lives and contributing members of their communities.
+Our Teen & Young Adult Services department supports teens in realizing their academic potential, training to compete in the 21st Century economy, and building relationships with peers in a safe, constructive environment.
+For young people in the foster system, justice system, and without stable homes, Da Vinci RISE High and our IMPACT program work together to help young people facing the most risk to re-enter school, get counseling, and become the authors of their own lives and contributing members of their communities.

 LEARN MORE ABOUT OUR PROGRAMS: